 When installing submeters in your building, remember that all meters are essentially calculators — they won’t give you the right calculation unless the right information is entered.
 Even a seemingly small installation mistake can have very costly consequences.

-Each meter needs to be labeled with its correct multiplier (more to come on these in a future blog).
-Whether the meter has no multiplier (x1) or a multiplier of x2, x80, etc., it’s important that it be labeled on the meter for any and everyone to see.
+Label each meter with its correct multiplier (more to come on these in a future blog).
+Whether the meter has no multiplier (x1) or a multiplier of x2, x80, etc., make sure to place an easily visible label on the meter.

 It’s also important to label what a meter is monitoring specifically, any relationships between meters (i.e. if the meter is a submeter to another, or sub feeds a different meter), and the date of meter install (so that the meter can start being utilized for billing).